Tax Strategy Statement

-This document, approved by the Board of London Square Developments (Holdings) Ltd, sets out the tax strategy and approach undertaken by the Group of companies headed by London Square Developments (Holdings) Ltd (‘London Square’) in relation to how they conduct their tax affairs and deal with tax risks and satisfies the Finance Act 2016 requirement to publish a tax strategy.
+This document, approved by the Board of London Square Developments (Holdings) Ltd, sets out the tax strategy and approach undertaken by the Group of companies headed by London Square Developments (Holdings) Ltd (‘London Square’) in relation to how they conduct their tax affairs and deal with tax risks and is published in accordance with paragraph 16 (2), Schedule 19 of Finance Act 2016.

 London Square is committed to conducting its tax affairs in a manner to achieve the following objectives:

-- Maximise legitimate tax reliefs in line with a manner intended by the legislation.
+- Maximise legitimate tax reliefs in line with a manner intended by the legislation; and

 - Engage with HMRC and maintain open communications.

 London Square’s strategic aims from a tax perspective are to: